Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Promote outdoor plays due to natural exposure of light.

-• Eat foods that are healthy to the eye (carrots, eggs and leafy greens).
+• Eat healthy foods for the eye (carrots, eggs and leafy greens).

-• Meanwhile, if you notice such features as squinting, rubbing eyes or sitting too closely to the television, then check regularly.
+• Meanwhile, if you notice few features of squinting, rubbing eyes or sitting too closely to the television, then check regularly.

 • Older Adults

-• There are eye conditions associated with age such as glaucoma and cataract.
+• Few eye conditions associated with age like glaucoma and cataract.

 • Use high level of antioxidants and vitamins in your diet.